ShamyratAtayev/-DeviceUpdateOnDebion10/README.md

-# Azure Device Update Readme.md
+# Azure Device Update

-A tutorial on how to install and apply ADU to Debian 10
+# Manual installation of ADU on Debian 10

 ## Documentation